nazari-ali/BaseLibrary/README.md

 services.AddSingleton<IMongoContext, MongoContext>();
 ```

-# The second part is Repository,
+# The second part is MongoRepository,

 in which the main and widely used methods are implemented, which are as follows.